Technical Overview of InAcademia

 The supported attribute types are:

-Student = Is the end-user a student at the institution?
+StudentIs the end-user a student at its institution?

-In all cases (all validation flows and claims) the user is presented with a consent screen, allowing the user to decide whether it consents to the information being passed to the requesting merchant.
+To support GDPR compliance, InAcademia presents users with a consent screen, which allows the user to decide whether it consents to the information being passed to the requesting merchant.
 Denying consent results in failure of the validation, is signaled to the merchant and no ID Token is provided to the merchant.

 Authentication and attribute consumption is handled by the SAML Service Provider component of InAcademia, which is a SAML2 SP and a member of eduGAIN.
-The InAcademia infrastructure is stateless.

 Both identifiers for the requesting merchant as well as the identifier for the authenticating IdP are logged in a transaction database for a period of 28 days before being purged; this information is distilled in order to provide a statistics log from which invoicing reports can be generated.